3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/02_aerial_acquisition_preprocessing_temp.md

 Both open source and proprietary software tools for flight planning are available.
 Their usability is to a certain extent limited to the used platform (drone manufacturer in the case of RPAS).
-Due to dynamic development in this field, a list of the existing software tools is not provided here but you can make your own search based on the key words “drone mission planning software” or “drone flight planner app”.
+Due to the dynamic development in this field, a list of the existing software tools is not provided, but you can make your own search based on the key words “drone mission planning software” or “drone flight planner app”.
-*Figure 3*  gives a general workflow of airborne HS flight planning.
+*Figure 3*  gives a general workflow for airborne HS flight planning.

 <p align="center">
 <img src="media/Fig3_schema.png" title="Flight mission workflow" alt="Figure 3" width="600"/>
 </p>

 *Figure 3.
-A general workflow of flight mission planning.
+A general workflow for flight mission planning.
 Figure by course authors.*

-The parameters of the platforms and sensors that are provided in the respective technical data sheets and are either pre-defined by a software provider or they can be set up by a user.
+The parameters of the platforms and sensors that are provided in the respective technical data sheets are either pre-defined by a software provider or can be set by the user.
 The flight mission planning applications contain graphic tools for drawing an area of interest.
 Importing a **.kmz* file is usually also possible.
-Further settings comprise flight-specific parameters such as altitude above the mean sea level and above the ground, GSD, image overlaps, the platform velocity, etc. (cf. *Figure 4*).
+Further settings comprise flight-specific parameters such as altitude above the mean sea level and above the ground, GSD, image overlaps, platform velocity, etc. (cf. *Figure 4*).
 Mutually dependent parameters (e.g., GSD and the flying height above the ground) are automatically adjusted after one of them is set up.
 Based on the setup parameters, a flight route is automatically planned and visualised.
-The created flight plan can be further optimised regarding e.g., the starting and landing points, the flight line azimuth, overlap etc.
+The created flight plan can be further optimised regarding, e.g., the starting and landing points, the flight line azimuth, overlap, etc.
 The final flight plan is then exported and can be uploaded to the flight control system.

-A possibility of following the terrain during the flight is an important feature of the flight control system to be considered for the RPAS.
+The possibility of following the terrain during the flight is an important feature of the flight control system to be considered for RPAS.
-It allows for a constant GSD in the sloped terrain.
+It allows for a constant GSD in sloped terrain.
-On the other hand, it requires a reliable DTM (and information about the height of vegetation and buildings if they are present) to avoid any collisions of a drone.
+On the other hand, it requires a reliable DTM (and information about the height of vegetation and buildings if they are present) to avoid any collisions of the drone.

 <p align="center">
 <img src="media/Fig4_flightPlan.png" title="Flight planning." alt="Figure 4" width="500"/>